• Departments

 Carver Santego

-The Water System operates three lakes that are open to the public.
-Lake Kedron in Peachtree City, Starr's Mill on Highway 85 and Lake Horton in South Fayette County.
+The Water System operates four lakes that are open to the public.
+Lake Kedron and Lake McIntosh in Peachtree City, Starr's Mill on Highway 85, and Lake Horton in South Fayette County.

-All three are open to fishing.
-Sailboats, rowboats and electric motors are allowed at Lake Kedron and Lake Horton.
-The hours are sunup to sundown.
+All four are open to fishing.
+Sailboats, rowboats and electric motors are allowed at Lake Kedron, Lake Horton, and Lake McIntosh.
+Hydrocarbon or alcohol-fueled power boats or other vessels so powered are prohibited.
+The lakes are open from 6:30 a.m. till 6:00 p.m.
+EST or 6:30 a.m. till 8:30 p.m.
+DST.
 Anyone fishing or boating must comply with all DNR rules and regulations.
 No swimming, skiing, scuba diving or other bodily contact with the water is allowed.

-Docks and boat ramps are available at Lake Horton and Lake Kedron.
-Lake Horton currently has 2.8 miles of walking trails.
+Docks and boat ramps are available at Lake Horton, Lake McIntosh and Lake Kedron.
+Lake Horton and Lake McIntosh have walking trails.
 Starr's Mill has picnic tables available.

 Lake Kedron

-Located in northern Peachtree City, Lake Kedron is a 235-acre reservoir which stores approximately 1.0 billion gallons of water and will safely yield 3.5 MGD during drought conditions.
+Located in northern Peachtree City on Peachtree Parkway North, Lake Kedron is a 235-acre reservoir which stores approximately 1.0 billion gallons of water and will safely yield 3.5 MGD during drought conditions.
 All Fayette County residents are welcome to fish in Lake Kedron.

 Starr's Mill